 The problem is most people have dreams tucked away in their mind and have never taken the time to put their dreams in writing and to crystallize them into goals.

 1. Goal Setting (#3)

 The first question is: Do you have personal and professional written goals?
-These should be goals that are documented on paper and S.M.A.R.T.?
+These should be goals that are documented—on paper or electronically—and SMART (Specific, Measurable, Attainable, Relevant and Trackable.)

 If there are no goals to strive for, there is no motivation, no focus, no plan and certainly no measurement of success.
-Therefore, one of the key characteristics of a successful sales professional is to have S.M.A.R.T., written personal and professional goals supported by a plan of action.
+A successful sales professional has SMART written personal and professional goals supported by a plan of action.

 “Discipline is a commitment to the most important person in the world.
 It means doing what you have to do, even when you don’t want to do it.”